NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Software Design; The new structure of the classes is better, but I can delete the now extraneous code for the new standard deviation vs Growth computations.

-Next; improve the report format as a pdf and look at integrating PD map models and graphics so I don�t need to import the data to excel for graphics.
+Next; improve the report format as a pdf and look at integrating PD map models and graphics so I don’t need to import the data to excel for graphics.

 -----